-This article originally appeared in The Havok Journal on 3 February, 2015… but it continues to be an issue.
+This first appeared in The Havok Journal on February 3, 2015… but it continues to be an issue.
 What are your thoughts?

 My view is simple.
 If you can draft a man at 18 and put a rifle in his hand and trust him to defend this nation on the field of battle, you can trust him to handle a drink when he is 18 as well, a cup of mead for the warrior if you please.